SING FOR EARTH DAY

 Charles Eisenstein- Creating a New Story

-Why singing, movement and nature tending?
+Why singing, movement and tending to our connection with nature?

 Singing together helps to strengthen communities as it is essentially a bonding activity due to us releasing significant